PrismarineJS/mineflayer/docs/README.md

         return
       }
       const p = target.position
-      bot.pathfinder.setMovements(defaultMove) // Sets the bots movement set bot.pathfinder.setGoal(new GoalNear(p.x, p.y, p.z, 1)) // Creates a new goal and sets it as the active pathfinder goal
+      const goal = new GoalNear(p.x, p.y, p.z, 1) // Creates a new Goal that will finish if it is within a given distance of the destination. bot.pathfinder.setGoal(goal) // Sets a new active Goal.
+The Bot will start moving after it calculated a valid path.
     }
   })
 })